BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 ### Other Types of Queries

 There are several more specific types of and uses for queries that are worth discussing in the following sub-sections.
-(TO-DO: Revise?)

 ### Queries Tab {.tabset}